.seemsAbout our Hay

 Standard Hay For those who would like a middle of the road hay that’s not too soft or too stalky then this one is a safe bet.
 Nice green new season hay with good fragrance.
 A good all rounder.

 English Timothy Hay grown in the UK has a thick stem too and has large seed heads so also a good feed.
 It can be quite hard to grow here and needs especially good weather to make properly.
+Should be noted this years is not as green as last years,

 American Timothy Hay grown in Washington State USA is the same as the English version but they seem to have a better growing climate, cold winters and hot summers, so this has a much greener colour and is favoured all over the world for it’s consistent quality.